ReactiveX/RxJava/DESIGN.md

 - It must propagate the `subscribe` event upstream (to the producer).
 - It must obey the RxJava contract (serialize all events, `onError`/`onComplete` are terminal).
-- If it has resources to cleanup it is responsible for watching `onError`, `onComplete`, and `cancel/dispose`, and doing the necessary cleanup.
+- If it has resources to clean up it is responsible for watching `onError`, `onComplete`, and `cancel/dispose`, and doing the necessary cleanup.
 - It must propagate the `cancel/dispose` upstream.

 In the addition of the previous rules, an operator for `Flowable`: